Has it ever dawned on you that the key to staying healthy may lie in your feet?

 Zone therapy is the foundation of modern reflexology, whereby reflexologists apply pressure to or massage-specific areas of the feet or hands, stimulating circulation and nerve impulses to promote healing throughout the zones of the body.

 Reflexologists report a direct correlation between this area of the foot and the eyes.

 Another organ that can benefit from foot massage is the small intestine.
 Simply massage the area between the heel and the foot ball for improved digestion and a healthier intestinal tract.
 This may do wonders for those who suffer from severe gas or indigestion.

 The lungs are said to be directly connected to the middle area of the balls of the feet.

 Focusing on this area can be great for those suffering from asthma or are simply trying to improve their overall lung health.

 The feet are most commonly worked on because practitioners feel they are normally more responsive to treatment than hands.
 As they contain a larger treatment area, the reflex points are easier to identify, and the feet are more sensitive to treatment because they are usually covered by shoes.

 4. The Lower Back

-According to reflexology, there is a correlation between the heel and the sciatic nerve and lower back.
+According to reflexology, there is a correlation between the heel, the sciatic nerve, and the lower back.
 For those who suffer from sciatica or chronic lower back pain, massaging the heels can help provide some much-needed relief.

 5. The Neck